Jiaxin-Yue/jiaxin-yue.github.io/docs/index.md

+---
+layout: page
+title: ""
+permalink: /
+---

 ## About
-I am a Ph.D. candidate in Electrical and Computer Enigneering at University of Southern California (USC).
+I am a Ph.D. candidate in Electrical and Computer Engineering at University of Southern California (USC).
 <br>
 I work on developing and applying machine learning methods and computational algorithms for medical images.